 DUBLIN – Irish factory activity growth hit a record high in May as the economy emerged from one of the strictest COVID-19 lockdowns in Europe and global demand surged, a survey showed on Tuesday.

-The AIBIHS Markit manufacturing Purchasing Managers’ Index (PMI) fell a touch to 63.3 in July from June’s 64.0 and the 64.1 in May that represented the highest level since the survey began in 1998.
-A reading above 50.0 denotes growth in the sector.
+The AIBIHS Markit manufacturing Purchasing Managers’ Index (PMI) climbed to 64.1 in May from 60.8 in April to reach the highest level recorded since the survey began in 1998.
+That compares to a 2021 low of 51.8 in January.

 “Output rose at a record pace, driven by rebounding demand, with record growth in new orders as businesses re-open, both domestically and in overseas markets,” said AIB chief economist Oliver Mangan.

 Backlogs of unfilled orders also rose at the fastest pace on record while inventories of finished goods fell, he said.